Feb 1, 2022

 What are the charges for driving high?

 Drivers caught by police driving while high face a series of impaired charges.
-You face fines, licence suspensions, criminal charges and even jail time if convicted.
-While there are certain charges applicable across the country, additional penalties vary based on your province.
+If convicted, you face fines, licence suspensions, criminal charges, and even jail time.
+While there are certain charges applicable across the country, additional penalties vary based on your province, and increases on your car insurance quote .

 Driving high laws in Canada